Seung-Hun-Lee/Seung-Hun-Lee.github.io/_pages/about.md

 💡 I am currently **seeking job opportunities**, so please feel free to reach out if you are interested.

 # 🔥 News
+- *2025.09*: 🏆 Our team achieved 1st place in the 4th GroceryVision Challenge on Spatial Temporal Action Localization at ICCV 2025.
+- *2025.09*: 🎉 Two papers accepted to ICCVw 2025.
 - *2025.06*: 🎉 Two papers accepted to ICCV 2025.
 - *2025.02*: 🎉 One paper accepted to CVPR 2025.